mmistakes/made-mistakes-jekyll/src/_posts/procreate/2013-09-03-wendy-rose-portrait.md

 ---
-title: "Tattoos Turning to Mud"
+title: "Tattoos turning to mud"
 excerpt: "Portrait of Wendy Rose, digitally painted with Procreate on an iPad."
 last_modified_at: 2015-11-06
 image: